lcov29/knowledgeBase/SoftwareDevelopment/WebDevelopment/Testing/Jest/jest_matchers.md

 #### **toStrictEqual()**
 <br>

-* check objects for same type and structure
+- checks objects for same type and structure

 <br>